GabriG23/computational-intelligence-2022-2023-s303435/lab3/README.md

 1. if matches <= k: close the row selecting all the matches and win
 2. if matches > k*2: select k matches
 3. if matches between (k) and (k*2) it select (matches - k - 1) in order to always win in the turn after the opponent (the opponent cannot win in this case)
-4. (my strategy lose 100% of time vs nim-sum if there isn't a upperbound k for matches)
+4. my_strategy lose 100% of time vs nim-sum if there isn't a upperbound k for matches
 - `pure_random`: pick a random row and select random matches (matches < k)
-- `shortest_row`: take the shortest row and select random matches if row elements > k otherwise close the row selecting all the row elements
+- `shortest_row`: take the shortest row and select random matches if row elements > k otherwise close the row selecting all
-- `optimal_solution`: nim-sum solution used by professor in class that use brute force
+- `optimal_solution`: nim-sum solution used by professor in class that use brute forcethe row elements

 ##### Results vs shortest row
 - INFO:root:Game played = 10: Winrate 1° player = 100.0%